bugy/script-server/README.md

 #### SSL
 If you want server to work over HTTPS, you should specify server key and certificate in server configuration.

-## Requirements
-### Server-side
-Python 3.5+ with following modules:
-* Tornado
-* six

-OS support:
-- Linux (main).
-Tested and working on Debian 8
-- Windows (additional).
-Light testing on Windows 7
-- MacOS (additional).
-Not tested.
-Most probably some fixes are needed

-### Client-side
-Any more or less up to date browser with enabled JS

-Internet connection is not needed.
-All the files are loaded from the server.

 ## Security
 Completely no security!
 Use it only in local network for trusted users.